-r. study monitor (studiemonitor):dashboard for students and academic advisers with data of the student and that provides insight into the student's study progress;
+q. study monitor: dashboard for students and academic advisers with data of the student that also provides insight into the student's study progress;

-s. subject: see 'unit of education';
+r. subject: see 'unit of education';

-t. track: a study pathway within a broader Bachelor's or Master's degree programme, such as a fully English-language study pathway within a u. unit of education: a unit of study of the programme within the meaning of the WHW;
+s. track: a study pathway within a broader Bachelor's or Master's degree programme, such as a fully English-language study pathway within a Dutchlanguage Bachelor's or Master's programme;

+t. unit of education: a unit of study of the programme within the meaning of the WHW u. university: Vrije Universiteit Amsterdam;